idimitriadis0/TranslateOnLinux/docs/index.md

 - Clever text transposition and case handling
 - Auto-propagation (with various settings and exceptions allowed)
 - Query your favorite Internet resources straight from within CafeTran
-- Integrated MT engines (via an API connection or a web interface): DeepL, Google Translate, Microsoft Translator, Yandex.Translate, MyMemory, etc.
+- Integrated MT engines (via an API connection or a web interface): DeepL, Google Translate, Microsoft Translator, Yandex.Translate, MyMemory, IBM Watson, etc.
 - Rich QA features and Statistics
 - Export and reimport bilingual Word documents for external proofreading or review
 - Integration with ProZ.com and TM-Town